How can I access publications that are available with membership?

 What is AATCC’s UV Calibration program?

-AATCC’s UV Calibration program is designed to help users calibrate their spectrophotometers to properly measure optically brightened specimens and improve consistency and agreement among instruments.
-Subscriptions last for one year and subscribers receive two optically brightened textile standards; one within three weeks of purchasing a subscription and another six months later.
+AATCC’s UV Calibration program is designed to help users calibrate their spectrophotometers to correctly measure optically brightened specimens and improve consistency and agreement among instruments.
+A single shipment of one optically brightened textile standard and a copy of the EP11 Evaluation Procedure for UV Energy of Optically Brightened Textiles are provided.
+The standard must be replaced every six months.
 For more information, visit www.aatcc.org/testing/#uv/.

 What happened to L4 Blue Wool?